Security Compliance Best Practices

 NIST, developed by the USA, contains more than 1,300 standard reference documents.
 However, it’s the NIST 800 series that includes the majority of compliance frameworks.
 Among the most popular, we can mention:

-• Like NIST 800-53, NIST 800-171 is a framework that provides requirements for safeguarding the confidentiality of controlled unclassified information.
+- Like NIST 800-53, NIST 800-171 is a framework that provides requirements for safeguarding the confidentiality of controlled unclassified information.
 The only difference is that NIST 800-171 is oriented toward federal agencies that work with non-governmental organizations.

-• NIST 800-161 which is aimed at enhancing Software Supply Chain Security.
+- NIST 800-161, which is aimed at enhancing Software Supply Chain Security.

-• NIST Privacy Framework which is intended to assist businesses in identifying and managing privacy risks, so that they can build innovative services and products while safeguarding individuals’ privacy.
+- NIST Privacy Framework, which is intended to assist businesses in identifying and managing privacy risks, so that they can build innovative services and products while safeguarding individuals’ privacy.

 NIST Cybersecurity Framework (CSF) 2.0

-Recognized as the most commonly used compliance framework year-over-year (according to the 2024 IT Risk and Comliance Benchmark Report), NIST CSF is developed for individual businesses and other organizations to assess the risks they face.
+Recognized as the most commonly used compliance framework year-over-year (according to the 2024 IT Risk and Comliance Benchmark Report), NIST CSF is developed for individual businesses and other organizations to assess security risks they face.

 The NIST CSF is founded on 6 main functions – Govern, Identify, Protect, Detect, Respond, and Recover.
-In turn, those functions are subdivided into another 23 categories and 108 subcategories, each of which resonates with specific sections of other information security standards, including ISSO 27001, NIST SP 800-53, etc.
+In turn, those functions are subdivided into another 23 categories and 108 subcategories, each of which resonates with specific sections of other information security standards, including ISO 27001, NIST SP 800-53, etc.

 Source: The NIST Cybersecurity Framework

-• Within Govern, the framework recognizes that “the organization’s cybersecurity risk management strategy, expectations, and policy are established, communicated, and monitored.”
+- Within Govern, the framework recognizes that “the organization’s cybersecurity risk management strategy, expectations, and policy are established, communicated, and monitored.”

-• Identify means that the organization understands the current cybersecurity risks it may face.
+- Identify means that the organization understands the current cybersecurity risks it may face.

-• Under Protect, the NIST CSF requires the company to understand its organization’s cybersecurity risks.
+- Under Protect, the NIST CSF requires the company to understand its organization’s cybersecurity risks.

-• Within the Detect function, companies agree that they will do their best to find and analyze possible cybersecurity attacks and compromises.
+- Within the Detect function, companies agree that they will do their best to find and analyze possible cybersecurity attacks and compromises.

-• According to Respond, organizations agree that “actions regarding a detected cybersecurity incident are taken.”
+- According to Respond, organizations agree that “actions regarding a detected cybersecurity incident are taken.”

-• In accordance with Recover, organizations should guarantee that “assets and operations affected by a cybersecurity incident are restored.”
+- In accordance with Recover, organizations should guarantee that “assets and operations affected by a cybersecurity incident are restored.”

 ISO 27001

-Also known as ISO/IEC 27001, the security framework outlines the requirements for building, monitoring, and improving an information security management system (ISMS), including financial data, intellectual property, customer details, employee records, etc.
+Also known as ISO/IEC 27001, the data security framework outlines the requirements for building, monitoring, and improving an information security management system (ISMS), including financial data, intellectual property, customer details, employee records, etc.

 To become certified within ISO 27001, organizations should follow international standards for Confidence, Integrity, and Availability.
 What’s more, they need to guarantee their own and their customers’ data safety.
 Thus, they need to address such important elements as Organizational context, Scope, Leadership, Planning, Support, Operations, Performance evaluation, and Improvement.